 The New York Harbor is a major shipping port and center of commerce, and key navigation channels were deepened to 50 feet to meet the growing demands of the port.
 The Port of New York and New Jersey is the nation's third largest container port, indirectly and directly supporting more than 336,000 jobs in the region.

 Significant navigation projects for the Port of New York and New Jersey included the 50 foot deepening of the Kill Van Kull, Ambrose, Port Jersey, Anchorage and Arthur Kill channels.
 The 50 foot channel deepening may be the most important and influential project related to modern day economics in the Northeast.
-Modern-day container ships may now enter the port fully loaded and safely.
 The $2.1 billion program was executed in a manner that allowed for over $800 million in savings and all the dredge material was used beneficially to enhance the environment.
 Additionally, the U.S. Army Corps of Engineers has an ongoing Dredged Material Management Plan to support the beneficial use of dredged material.

 For information about the the U.S. Army Corps of Engineers role in the New York Harbor, please contact the Public Affairs Office.